RohanVashisht1234/ideakers/README.md

 - Teams can compete in events and hackathons for bigger prizes and goodies.
 - Unfair means while upskilling lead to point and exp deductions and potential negative badges.
 - Employees moving to other collaborating MNCs retain their previously achieved badges.

-### Product Features

-- Courses tailored to current and desired positions
-- Guild-based learning with individual sub-skills contributing to overall team exp
-- Points redeemable for brand offers and family trips
-- Exp redeemable for promotions
-- Organized events and hackathons for extra rewards
-- Strict rules against procrastination and unfair means

-## Future Plan

----

-We aim to continuously improve and expand our product to provide the best learning experience for students and employees worldwide.

 ## Installation